 OFA HEALTH TESTING

-A good breeder will care enough to keep their dogs healthy, better the breed and take care of the future life ahead of the dogs that they breed that they will health test the parents of the litter before the puppies are even born.
+A good breeder will care enough to keep their dogs healthy, better the breed, and take care of the future life ahead of the dogs that they breed they will health test the parents of the litter before the puppies are even born.

 OFA Health Testing

 If you are looking for purebred dog breeds but are worried that they aren’t going to be as healthy as two or more breeds mixed together, consider purebred dogs with OFA (Orthopedic Foundation for Animals) health testing results.

 OFA Health Testing is when the dog’s hips and elbows are x-rayed and they are evaluated by a qualified veterinarian.
 If the dog passes these tests, it will receive an OFA Number to certify its results.